 Pension Credit has two parts; Guarantee Credit and the Savings Credit.
 The Guarantee Credit replaced Income Support for older people.
 The Savings Credit is a way some people can get extra help if they have saved for their retirement.

 Council tax support is the help you can get with your council tax payments.
-The amount of council tax that you must pay varies from authority to authority but it is based on the property band that applies to your home.
+The amount of council tax that you must pay depends on where you live and the property band of your home.

-Universal Credit replaces several existing means-tested benefits and is usually a single monthly payment.
+Universal Credit integrates existing means-tested benefits into one single monthly payment.
 The existing benefits are now referred to as ‘legacy benefits’.